ericabelson/ericabelson/README.md

 ## AI & ML Program Leadership | Technical Program Management | Agentic AI Systems

 I lead programs at the intersection of **AI strategy, program management, and applied research**.
-My work focuses on delivering LLM and agentic AI capabilities, aligning technical roadmaps with organizational goals, and ensuring safety and evaluation at scale.
+My work focuses on delivering ML, LLM, and agentic AI capabilities, aligning technical roadmaps with organizational goals, and ensuring safety and evaluation at scale.
 I bring experience as a **Chief Science Officer, Program Manager, and Research Scientist**, spanning academia, startups, and government research.

 ---